 - Cognitive skills (analyzing, comparing, thinking, matching up)

-- Colors (I love to maximize every learning experience, so I named each color my daughter was glueing on, like magenta, burnt orange, violet, one’s she wasn’t familiar with)
+- Colors (I love to maximize every learning experience, so I named each color my daughter was gluing on, like magenta, burnt orange, violet, one’s she wasn’t familiar with)

-- Fine motor skills (holding the wings, glueing them on)
+- Fine motor skills (holding the wings, gluing them on)

-- Hand-eye coordination (glueing the wings onto the right spot and lined up)
+- Hand-eye coordination (gluing the wings onto the right spot and lined up)